Technigo/project-portfolio/README.md

 ✓ The page should work well for people that use screen readers and keyboard navigation.

-✓ The HTML code should validate in a validation tool.✓ You should fetch data from the API using fetch() in JavaScript
+✓ The HTML code should validate in a validation tool.

 ## The problem